Town and City Walks

 WellsList Item 3

 Nestling in the Mendip Hills of Somerset, Wells is England's smallest city and is home to one of England's most magnificent cathedrals.
 With its moated Bishop's Palace and gardens, market square and Vicar's Close, Wells is an absolute gem.
-Ian and Heather have family ties to the area and Sandrine lives just up the road!
+Ian and Heather have family ties across the area and continues to be one of their favourite places... and for good reason!

 -